 That is, apart from when it comes to warm clothing.
 In which case, always bring the spare jumper/ pair of thermals (learned from personal experience!)

-Of all the tips for travelling with hand luggage only, this is probably the advice I need to follow the most.
+Of all the tips for travelling with hand luggage only, this is probably the advice I personally need to follow the most but is something that should go without sating.
 Unless you’re packing some kind of seasonal/ specialised clothing, if you haven’t worn the piece recently, chances are you won’t wear it anytime on the trip!
 Don’t pack it and save the packing space for something you’ll actually want.